Snehaphilip989/miniproject1/ci-cd-usage.md

 Source Stage: Pipeline run is triggered by a source code repository.
 A change in code triggers a notification to the CI/CD tool, which runs the corresponding pipeline.

 Build Stage: The source code and its dependencies to build a runnable instance of our product that we can potentially ship to our end users.
 Regardless of the language, cloud-native software is typically deployed with Docker, in which case this stage of the CI/CD pipeline builds the Docker containers.

+## Aspects of using Git, Docker, Automated Testing, and Continuous Integration that provides companies a competitive edge :

+### 1. Reliable, High Performance
+The continuous updates and test automation in CI helps ensure reliable, high-quality releases that have fewer errors and bugs that could reduce their effectiveness.
+For end users, that translates to enhancements that they can put to use more quickly to drive business growth.

+### 2. Reduced Costs from Fewer Outages
+CI reduces manual tasks and errors, which also reduces the risk of outages or downtime after release.
+For end users, that provides a higher level of service and increases productivity, especially when CI is extended to CD, where deployments occur automatically across test environments and into production.
+More importantly, it drastically reduces costs as businesses won’t have to spend time and resources resolving outages.